St. Paraskevi's Church, Çetë

-St. Paraskevi's Church (Kisha e Shën Premtes) is a church in Çetë, Kavajë Municipality, Albania.
+St. Paraskevi's Church (Kisha e Shën Premtes) is an Albanian Orthodox church in Çetë, Kavajë Municipality, Albania.
 It became a Cultural Monument of Albania in 1963.

 History

 The church is thought to have been built in the 13th century and is the only church left in Albania with a clear gothic architecture.
-It was built as a catholic benedictine church during the time of the Kingdom of Albania.
-Similar catholic churches were built during this time both in Central and Northern Albania, but the Çetë church is the only one still standing.
-In 1691 the church was transformed into an orthodox church, painted with frescoes and decorated with icons.
+It was built as a Catholic Benedictine church during the time of the Kingdom of Albania.
+Similar Catholic churches were built during this time both in central and northern Albania, but the Çetë church is the only one still standing.
+In 1691 the church was transformed into an Orthodox church, painted with frescoes and decorated with icons.
 The Zografi Brothers painted all four walls.
 In addition, 16 icons, as well as the iconostas, are attributed to a later, 18th century Kostandin Shpataraku.
 The iconostas is no longer preserved.
 Furthermore, many frescoes were destroyed by a fire caused during atheist Albania, which started in 1967.
 That period, which coincided with the destruction of many religious objects, but did not affect the Çetë church, as the local inhabitants, despite being a Muslim majority, did not accept its destruction.